 Skip to content

-Due to the fragmentization of non GKI kernels, we do not have a uniform way to build it, so we can not provide non GKI boot images.
+Due to the fragmentization of non-GKI kernels, we do not have a universal way to build it, so we cannot provide non-GKI boot images.
 But you can build the kernel yourself with KernelSU integrated.

 First, you should be able to build a bootable kernel from kernel source code.
 If the kernel is not open source, then it is difficult to run KernelSU for your device.